trifork/cheetah-charts/README.md

 When this happens, it is most likely due to a nil pointer exception.
 One of these errors might look like the following:

-> `Error: template: flink-job/templates/podmonitor.yaml:1:14: executing "flink-job/templates/podmonitor.yaml" at <.Values.monitoringg.enabled>: nil pointer evaluating interface {}.enabled`
+> `Error: template: flink-job/templates/podmonitor.yaml:1:14: executing "flink-job/templates/podmonitor.yaml" at <.Values.metrics.podmonitor.enabled>: nil pointer evaluating interface {}.enabled`

 In this case it is caused by a spelling mistake in line `1` in `podmonitor.yaml`.
-I am trying to access `.Values.monitoringg.enabled` instead of `.Values.monitoring.enabled`.
+I am trying to access `.Values.metrics.podmonitor.enabled` instead of `.Values.metrics.podMonitor.enabled`.
-As I haven't defined the `monitoringg` object in the values file, Helm (or rather, Go) errors out when I am trying to access the `enabled` key in the object.
+As I haven't defined the `podmonitor` object in the values file, Helm (or rather, Go) errors out when I am trying to access the `enabled` key in the object.

-Changing the reference from `.Values.monitoringg.enabled` to `.Values.monitoring.enabled`, the `helm template` is successful again.
+Changing the reference from `.Values.metrics.podmonitor.enabled` to `.Values.metrics.podMonitor.enabled`, the `helm template` is successful again.

 To run the linting command (the same included in `Makefile`), run: